ASL 1 – Unit 1

 - The Don’t Just “Sign”… Communicate!
 Student Guides – Readings are assigned from these books throughout the Start ASL curriculum for further learning and more in-depth studies.
 We highly recommend these books for every ASL student.
 These guides not only cover all of the essential information about ASL and Deaf Culture you will need for your ASL journey, but the ASL grammar book is the only book for students completely dedicated to ASL grammar.
 You will be able to learn how to successfully and accurately sign in ASL right from the beginning–something most ASL students don’t get to do!

-- ASL 1, 2, & 3 – Paid Online Version (Optional) – We also offer paid versions of these online classes.
-With the paid versions, you get access to all the Start ASL lessons and activities in a more organized and easy-to-follow format, with no advertisements, the ability to watch the videos in slower motion, an exclusive group and forum, the option to submit assignments for viewing and commenting by other students, and a completion certificate.
+- ASL 1, 2, & 3 – Complete Online Version (Optional) – We also offer the complete Start ASL Online Course – a premium version of these online classes.
+With the premium version, you get access to all the Start ASL vocabulary videos for ASL 2 and 3 as well as all of the lessons and activities in a more organized and easy-to-follow format, with no advertisements, the ability to watch the videos in slower motion, an exclusive group and forum, the option to submit assignments for viewing and commenting by other students, and a completion certificate.
 We highly recommend this option for serious students who want to form a community of active learners and learn ASL together.

-- ASL 1 Class – Offline Version (Optional) – The Start ASL online classes are available as an instant download.
-This one file contains all of the video lessons in one professional-style video as well as the lessons, workbook, and online readings.
+- ASL 1 Offline Course (Optional) – The Start ASL online classes are available as an instant download.
+This one file contains all of the lesson and vocabulary videos as well as the lessons and workbook.
+You can take the course using our offline webpage course, our offline PDF course, or both!
 Only one download and you will have full access to the ASL 1 class on your computer without an internet connection.
-We highly recommend this if you need access to the class offline, need to download the videos all at once, want to watch the videos in slower motion, or don’t like the advertisements in the lessons!
+We highly recommend this if you need access to the class offline, need to download the videos all at once, want to watch the videos in slower motion, or want to learn in person with a group.

 - Start ASL Tutoring Program (Optional) – With the Start ASL Tutoring Program, you have access to professional ASL tutors who can help you with concepts you may be struggling with or who can just help you practice what you’ve learned.
 This is a great option if you are serious about learning and being able to effectively communicate in ASL.